WPgenWeakest Precondition Generator

 Optional Material

-Tactics xconseq and xframe
+Additional Tactics xconseq and xframe

-The tactic xconseq applies the weakening rule, from the perspective of the user, it replaces the current postcondition with a stronger one.
+The tactic xconseq applies the weakening rule; from the perspective of the user, it replaces the current postcondition with a stronger one.
 Optionally, the tactic can be passed an explicit argument, using the syntax xconseq Q.

 The tactic is implemented by applying the lemma xconseq_lemma, stated below.